Spomky-Labs/otphp/Resources/doc/configuration.md

         enabled: true                  # If Google Authenticator should be enabled, default false
         server_name: Server Name       # Server name used in QR code
         template: AcmeDemoBundle:Authentication:form.html.twig   # Template used to render the authentication form

+    # The service which is used to persist data in the user object.
+By default Doctrine is used.
+If your entity is
+    # managed by something else (e.g. an API), you have to implement a custom persister
+    persister: scheb_two_factor.persister.doctrine

     # If your Doctrine user object is managed by a model manager, which is not the default one, you have to
     # set this option.
 Name of entity manager or null, which uses the default one.